KevinMusgrave/pytorch-metric-learning/docs/accuracy_calculation.md

 Note that labels can be 2D if a [custom label comparison function](#using-a-custom-label-comparison-function) is used.

+### Lone query labels
+If some query labels doesn't appear in the reference set, then it's impossible for those labels to have non-zero k-nn accuracy.
+Zero accuracy for these labels doesn't indicate anything about the quality of the embedding space.
+So these lone query labels are excluded from k-nn based accuracy calculations.

 ### CPU/GPU usage

 * If you installed ```faiss-cpu``` then the CPU will always be used.